 We have been net taxpayers in Hawaii since the creation of our community.
 So it does feel very hurtful to be treated this way.

-We are a founding board member of the Hawaii Sustainable Community Alliance (HSCA).
-This grassroots organization is working to change legislation in Hawaii to allow for more eco-friendly building practices and communities.
+Mojo was a founding board member of the Hawaii Sustainable Community Alliance (HSCA).
+This grassroots organization which was active from 2011 - 2014 was working to change legislation in Hawaii to allow for more eco-friendly building practices and communities.
 For example, bamboo, a fast growing eco-friendly wood that has been used as a building material for thousands of years in Asia, is illegal to use as a construction material in Hawaii.

 As a local sustainable community based on ecotourism, part of our community effort is creating local awareness and lobbying the county and government directly to allow for more eco-friendly zoning for homes and communities in Hawaii.

-Currently, the Hawaii Sustainable Community Alliance, a 600 member local political lobbying group which Hedonisia is a founding member of, is starting its third attempt at passing landmark legislation to create a legal precedent for alternative housing, eco-communities and living in America and around the world.
+The HSCA, a 600 member local political lobbying group which Hedonisia is a founding member of, almost succeeded in its third attempt at passing landmark legislation to create a legal precedent for alternative housing, eco-communities and living in America and around the world.

-As Vice President of the HSCA, I invite each intern to sign up the mailing list on the site.
-Over the next few months, you will be asked to phone or write in testimony to the Hawaii State Legislature where you can create your own account and be part of the political process to give testimony on laws that are going to affect our beautiful state.
+I invite visitors to sign up the mailing list on the site.
+You may be asked to phone or write in testimony to the Hawaii State Legislature where you can create your own account and be part of the political process to give testimony on laws that are going to affect our beautiful state.

 Education & Activism through Socially Conscious Business Practices

 We started Hedonisia Hawaii in 2004 as a simple eco-hostel.
 We had no politics in mind at that time.